 Nobody wants a toxic waste facility in their backyard.
 However, disadvantaged communities even today often lack the political and legal power to fight the unjust distribution of toxic sites throughout the country.
-The environmental justice movement is utilizing the Civil Rights Act of 1964 in order to address this injustice and fight for environmental equality regardless of race, color, or national identity.
+The environmental justice movement is utilizing the Civil Rights Act of 1964 to address this injustice and fight for environmental equality regardless of race, color, or national identity.

-Causes of Environmental Injustice
+Causes of Environmental Injustice in the United States

 Even today, environmental injustice is not a thing of the past.
 There are several causes that contribute to the injustice suffered by minority communities, including:

-- Lack of cheap land for industrial facilities or toxic waste sites.
+- Lack of cheap land for industrial facilities or toxic waste sites

-- Lack of political power and representation of minority communities.
+- Lack of political power and representation of minority communities

-- The intentional neglect of minority and poor communities.
+- The intentional neglect of minority and poor communities

-- State or federal agencies failing to enforce environmental laws and regulations.
+- State or federal agencies failing to enforce environmental laws and regulations

-- The need to dispose of toxic materials in urban areas.
+- The need to dispose of toxic materials in urban areas

-However, the environmental justice movement does not concern itself exclusively with the quality of our air, water, and soil, but is also looking at other environmental factors that may be unequally distributed amongst communities.
-Black, minority, and poor communities can face several disadvantages in their living environments such as:
+However, the environmental justice movement does not concern itself exclusively with the quality of our air, water, and soil, but also looks at other environmental factors unequally distributed amongst communities.

 - Inadequate access to healthy food